anouarjlidi/AgateApps/docs/maps.md

 Each time a direction is asked by an end-user, it is cached to avoid consuming too much resource when resolving Dijkstra's algorithm to calculate the best direction.

-The cache key is calculated simply by all the arguments.
+The cache key is calculated simply by hashing all the arguments.

 ### Distance calculation